Benevolence: A Journey from Prison to Home

 Benevolence, a Journey from Prison to Home follows the journey of five women as they are

 released from prison and move onto Benevolence Farm in Alamance County, NC.
 After the stress of prison life, five women find themselves nurtured and supported in a calm, agricultural sanctuary when they move to Benevolence Farm, a transitional house on a working farm in North Carolina carefully designed to help formerly incarcerated women get back on their feet.
 Through intimate verite filming, we follow these women on their difficult journey to renewed independence, confidence and self-worth as they learn what it means to live life on the outside.
-This documentary film is an important educational tool for engaging with contemporary issues related to women and criminal justice reform.
+This documentary film is an important educational tool for engaging with contemporary issues related to women and criminal legal system reform.
 It promotes instructive discussions about how gender affects incarceration and reentry and reveals what women face as they move from prison back into society.

 Featured review